menabebawy1/Toast_Post/README.md

 cd client -> npm start

 ![alt text](/client/images/one.png)
+In order to add an image a user can simply enter the URL and click post.
+The image will then be added to the database and permanently saved on the website.
 ![alt text](/client/images/two.png)
 ![alt text](/client/images/three.png)

+A post can also be edited by changing the image URL
 ![alt text](/client/images/four.png)

+Posts can also be deleted by clicking on the delete button
 ![alt text](/client/images/five.png)
-In order to add an image a user can simply enter the URL and click post.